• Deutsch

 1. Your software sends a request to the backconnect server address using an assigned port (e.g., proxy.provider.com:20001).

-3. All subsequent requests you send to port `20001` are consistently routed through that same IP, ensuring session continuity.
+3. All subsequent requests you send to port 20001 are consistently routed through that same IP, keeping the session intact.

-This process relies on the provider's effective IP pool management to ensure the assigned IP remains reserved and stable for your session's duration.
-Providers use two primary methods to track and persist these sessions:
+This relies on the provider's IP pool management to keep the assigned IP reserved and stable for the session's duration.
+Providers generally use two methods to track and persist sessions:

 • IP-based sticky sessions: The server ties the session to your machine's public IP address.

-• Cookie-based sticky sessions: A session ID is embedded in a cookie, a more resilient method that is not affected by changes to your local IP.
+• Cookie-based sticky sessions: A session ID is embedded in a cookie—a more resilient method that isn't affected by changes to your local IP.

-While sticky proxies anchor your digital identity for a set time, rotating proxies do the exact opposite, embracing constant change to achieve a different set of strategic goals.
+While sticky proxies anchor your digital identity for a set time, rotating proxies do the opposite, embracing constant change for a different set of goals.

 What are Rotating Proxies?
 The Advantage of Anonymity

 A rotating proxy is a server that assigns a new IP address from a pool for every connection or at set intervals.
-This core mechanism, automatic IP address rotation, is what makes rotating proxies essential for tasks requiring high anonymity and the ability to circumvent sophisticated anti-bot measures.
+This automatic rotation is what makes rotating proxies useful for tasks that need high anonymity and the ability to work around sophisticated anti-bot measures.

-For example, a market researcher collecting pricing data from hundreds of e-commerce sites would be quickly blocked if all requests came from a single static IP.
-By using a rotating IP, each request appears to come from a different user, making the activity look like organic traffic.
-Using mobile proxies in this pool is especially effective, as their IPs are highly trusted and less likely to be flagged.
+For example, a market researcher collecting pricing data from hundreds of e-commerce sites would get blocked quickly if every request came from a single static IP.
+With a rotating IP, each request appears to come from a different user, so the activity looks more like organic traffic.
+Mobile proxies work especially well in this kind of pool, since their IPs tend to be trusted and less likely to get flagged.

-• Enhanced Anonymity: Your digital footprint is fragmented across numerous IPs, making it extremely difficult to trace your activity back to a single origin.
+• Enhanced anonymity: Your digital footprint is spread across numerous IPs, which makes it much harder to trace activity back to a single origin.

-• Bypassing Rate Limits & Blocks: By constantly changing the source IP, you avoid triggering security rules that block high request volumes from one address.
+• Bypassing rate limits & blocks: Constantly changing the source IP helps you avoid triggering security rules built around high request volume from one address.

-The IP pools used can contain datacenter proxies, residential proxies, or mobile IPs, each offering different levels of performance and perceived legitimacy.
+The IP pools involved can include datacenter proxies, residential proxies, or mobile IPs, each with different levels of performance and perceived legitimacy.

 How Rotating Proxies Work: Mechanisms of Change

-Rotating proxies work by routing your connection requests through a gateway server that automatically assigns a new IP address for each request or session.
-This mechanism relies on a sophisticated infrastructure to ensure seamless and anonymous connections.
+Rotating proxies route your connection requests through a gateway server that automatically assigns a new IP address for each request or session.
+This depends on fairly sophisticated infrastructure to keep connections both seamless and anonymous.

-The core component is one or more large IP pools, collections that can contain thousands or even millions of residential or datacenter IPs.
-A specialized server, the proxy rotator, manages this IP pool.
-When you send a request, the rotator intercepts it and performs automatic IP cycling—it selects an unused IP and assigns it to that single request.
-This high-speed request handling ensures that from the target server's perspective, each connection attempt originates from a completely different source.
+The core component is one or more large IP pools—collections that can hold thousands or even millions of residential or datacenter IPs.
+A specialized server, the proxy rotator, manages this pool.
+When you send a request, the rotator intercepts it, selects an unused IP, and assigns it to that single request.
+This fast request handling means that from the target server's perspective, each connection attempt looks like it's coming from a completely different source.

 Request 1 → Proxy Rotator → Assigns IP_A from Pool → Target Server